Roy G. Perry College of Engineering

 The Society of Hispanic Professional Engineers (SHPE) is a professional society open to all engineering students in the Roy G. Perry College of Engineering.
 The student chapter at Prairie View is affiliated with the National Society of Hispanic Engineers professional society.
 The society endeavors to change lives by empowering the Hispanic community to realize their fullest potential and impact through STEM awareness, access, support and development.

-The Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering programs are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Chemical Engineering, Civil Engineering, Computer Science, Computer Engineering, Electrical Engineering, and Mechanical Engineering programs are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The Computer Science program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.